z-huang/InnerTune/README.md

 ### Q: How to export downloaded song files?

-*InnerTune* support SAF.
+*InnerTune* supports SAF.
 You can find the provider in Android native file manager.
 You can also use [Material Files](https://play.google.com/store/apps/details?id=me.zhanghai.android.files) with [instruction](https://github.com/z-huang/InnerTune/issues/117#issuecomment-1295090708) (recommended).

 ## Contribution